-The Company granted 150,000 stock option awards in 2016.
-The Company estimated the grant-date fair value of the awards using the Black-Scholes option pricing model using the following weighted average assumptions: risk-free rate of 1.1%, expected volatility of 32.3%, and an expected term of six years.
-The Company did not grant any stock options during 2017 and 2015.
+The Company granted 150,000 stock options in 2016.
+The Company estimated the grant-date fair value of the options using the Black-Scholes option pricing model using the following weighted average assumptions: risk-free rate of 1.1%, expected volatility of 32.3%, and an expected term of six years.
+The Company did not grant any stock options during 2018 and 2017.

-Information related to stock options at December 31, 2017 is as follows:
+Information related to stock options at December 31, 2018 is as follows:

-Number of Stock Options ١ Weighted Average Option Price Average Remaining Contractual Life (Years) Aggregate trinsic Value
+Number of Stock Options • Weighted Average Option Price Average Remaining Contractual Life (Years) Aggregate trinsic Value

-Outstanding at January 1, 2017 206,854 \$ 13.19
+Outstanding at January 1, 2018 206,854 \$ 13.19

-Granted -
+Granted

-Exercised - -
+Exercised

-Cancelled - -
+Cancelled

-Expired - -
+Expired

-Outstanding at December 31, 2017 206,854 \$ 13.19 6.5 \$ 2,803,950
+Outstanding at December 31, 2018 206,854 \$ 13.19 5.5 \$ 2,915,651

-As of December 31, 2017, 106,854 stock options outstanding were exercisable under the Plans.
-There was approximately \$0.3 million of unrecognized compensation cost related to stock options that is expected to be recorded over a weighted average period of 1.6 years.
-Stock options of 50,000 vested during 2017, while no options vested during 2016 and 2015.
+As of December 31, 2018, 156,854 stock options outstanding were exercisable under the Plans.
+There was approximately \$0.1 million of unrecognized compensation cost related to stock options that is expected to be recorded over a weighted average period of 0.6 years.
+Stock options of 50,000 vested during each of 2018 and 2017, respectively, while no options vested during 2016.

-The Company recognized approximately \$0.5 million and \$0.3 million of stock-based compensation expense related to stock options during 2017 and 2016, respectively and no significant stock-based compensation expense during 2015.
-The stock-based compensation expense is included in selling, general and administrative expenses in the accompanying consolidated statement of income.
+The Company recognized approximately \$0.3 million, \$0.5 million and \$0.3 million of stock-based compensation expense related to stock options during 2018, 2017 and 2016, respectively.
+The stock-based compensation expense is included in selling, general and administrative expenses in the accompanying consolidated statement of operations.